swcarpentry/python-novice-gapminder/episodes/07-reading-tabular.md

 ## Use `DataFrame.describe` to get summary statistics about data.

 DataFrame.describe() gets the summary statistics of only the columns that have numerical data.
-All other columns are ignored.
+All other columns are ignored, unless you use the argument `include='all'`.
 ~~~
 print(data.describe())
 ~~~